Chris Rose (journalist): Personal life

 Rose is divorced from Kelly Gluth Rose, a native New Orleanian.
-They have three children: Katherine, Jack and James.
+They have three children.
 The family adopted a dog left homeless by Hurricane Rita and named the dog Luna Biscuit (which, he jokes, is French for Moon Pie).
-In the 2007 edition of 1 Dead In Attic Rose revealed that he and his wife had separated.
+In the 2007 edition of 1 Dead In Attic, Rose revealed that he and his wife had separated.

 In October 2006, Rose wrote about taking anti-depressants after suffering from anxiety and depression after Hurricane Katrina.

+In August 2025, Rose disclosed that he has been diagnosed with end-stage cirrhosis, and is estranged from his three adult children.
+He has struggled with opiate addiction, alcohol dependency, and physical and mental health issues, leading to career instability, damaged personal relationships, and loss of financial security.

+After 35 years of residence, he left New Orleans in 2021.
+Rose currently lives part-time in a tent in Swallow Falls State Park, Maryland, where he has taken a volunteer position as a "camp host", allowing him to live there for months, in exchange for helping to maintain the park and answer visitor questions.
+He returns to visit New Orleans in winter, but does not live in the city.

+Rose has stated that while he does not currently write, he may return to the craft, but is finding it difficult.